gsgzga/Machine-Learning-Coursera/notes.md

 After a number of iterations the algorithm will **converge**, where new iterations do not affect the clusters.

-Note on non-separated clusters: some datasets have no real inner separation or natural structure.
+Note on non-separated clusters: some datasets have no real inner separation (population statistics) or natural structure.
 K-means can still evenly segment your data into $K$ subsets, so can still be useful in this case.

 #### Optimization Objective